Prosecutor refers allegations against Alabama governor to AG

 Impeachment hearings begin

-Monday's impeachment hearings got off to a sluggish start, with Jack Sharman, the state House Judiciary Committee's special counsel, explaining to lawmakers the history of impeachments and answering procedural questions that included whether Bentley could be impeached for his failure to cooperate with the investigation alone.

-Sharman has repeatedly said he felt that could be the case.
-He's been investigating for months, and on Friday submitted to the committee a 130-page document alleging, among other things, that Bentley used state law enforcement officers to intimidate staffers and suppress news of his affair with former political adviser Rebekah Caldwell Mason.
+Jack Sharman, the state House Judiciary Committee's special counsel, has been investigating the governor for months, and on Friday he submitted to the committee a 130-page document alleging, among other things, that Bentley used state law enforcement officers to intimidate staffers and suppress news of his affair with former political adviser Rebekah Caldwell Mason.

 Bentley was desperate to keep news of the affair from spreading beyond the Governor's mansion, where it was apparently common knowledge among staffers, the report said.
 It paints a portrait of a dysfunctional executive branch plagued by the affair of a Nixonian governor whose "loyalty shifted from the State of Alabama to himself."